mkpetterson/cancer-prediction/README.md

 2. A complex CNN based off the TensorFlow Xception model.
 This has 134 layers and used the imagenet weights.
 Only the head (last 2 layers) were made trainable.
 3. Pytorch-based FastAI, which was the most user-friendly of all the models.
 Both the resnet34 and the resnet152 were explored.

-Out of box performance for the 3 models on the histology data set:
+Out of box accuracy for the 3 models on the histology data set:

 1. Simple CNN: 69% on validation and training.
 Ended up abandoning this model.
 2. TF Xception: 88% on training and 75% on validation.